Book III: "The Track of a Storm"

 - What does their testimony substantiate?

-- As a discerning reader, why do you find Charles' exoneration unsatisfying?
+- As a discerning reader, why would you find Charles' exoneration unsatisfying?

 Book III, Chapter 7: "A Knock at the Door."